 - Decreased urine output

-If you experience any of these symptoms, especially after taking a prescription or over-the-counter medication, contact your physician immediately.
+Contact your physician immediately if you experience any of these symptoms, especially after taking a prescription or over-the-counter medication.
 The consequences could be life-threatening.

 While many drug labels include warnings, you might not have been adequately warned if a drug had an outdated label.

 If you feel you may have been harmed by a different potentially defective drug not mentioned on this page, the products liability attorneys at Searcy Denney are available to answer your questions for free.